AaronVelez/LI-6800_Lamp/README.md

 - Microcontroller_Main.py file.
 A python script run by the Lamp internal microcontroller board.
 - PAR_Ctrl.py and PAR_Ctrl_wFB.py files.
 Two LI-6800 background program (a script in python) that control the light intensity in response to the desired PPFD entered by a user.
 - Zenner Diode Calibration_Data Template.xlsx file.
 A Microsoft Excel file that serves as a data template for the Curve_Fit_Zener_Diode.py file

 &nbsp;

-&nbsp;
 ## Data
-This section contains the gas exchange data associated with the paper in a format that follows the recommendations of [Ely et al. (2021)]( https://doi.org/10.1016/j.ecoinf.2021.101232).
+This section contains the gas exchange data associated with the paper in a format that follows the recommendations of [Ely *et al.* (2021)]( https://doi.org/10.1016/j.ecoinf.2021.101232).
 The file [LI-6800_Lamp_Data_Description.pdf](Data/LI-6800_Lamp_Data_Description.pdf) holds a detailed description of all shared data files.